billyjp1/DocumentationProject/faq.markdown

 </div>
 # Frequently Asked Questions
 #### Q: Why does my screen get really small when launching the game?
-- The game launches in a fixed resolution so will be to small for most modern day monitors, however this is fixed once you're actually in game assuming you have selected the correct resolution in the options menu.
+- The game launches in a fixed resolution so it will be too small for most modern day monitors, however this is fixed once you're actually in game assuming you have selected the correct resolution in the options menu.

 #### Q: Why do I keep getting killed?